infinum/eightshift-forms/docs/js/events.md

 ### Here are all available events:
 * **esFormsBeforeFormSubmit** - Triggers after you submit a form, but before any logic is triggered.
 Hook: `Form element`.
 * **esFormsAfterFormSubmit** - Triggers after the form has done the ajax response but before any logic is triggered.
 Hook: `Form element`.
-* **esFormsAfterFormSubmitSuccessRedirect** - Triggers after the form has done the ajax response with redirect on success action.
+* **esFormsAfterFormSubmitSuccessBeforeRedirect** - Triggers after the form has done the ajax response with redirect on success action and before we trigger for redirection.
 Hook: `Form element`.
 * **esFormsAfterFormSubmitSuccess** - Triggers after the form has done the ajax response with default on success action.
 Hook: `Form element`.
 * **esFormsAfterFormSubmitReset** - Triggers after the form has done and filed values are cleared.
 Hook: `Form element`.
 * **esFormsAfterFormSubmitError** - Triggers after the form has done the ajax response with general error.
 Hook: `Form element`.